pressly/react-transact/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs, please create and issue with as much detail as possible to help debug.
+If you find any bugs, please create an issue with as much detail as possible to help debug.

 If you have any ideas for features, please open up an issue or pull-request.

 All pull-requests will be carefully reviewed, and merged once deemed satisfactory.

+Documentation, fixing typos, etc. are definitely welcome as well!

 ## Alternative Projects

-Here are other projects that solves the async data problem.
+Here are other projects that solve the async data problem.

 - [ReduxAsyncConnect](https://github.com/Rezonans/redux-async-connect) - Allows you to request async data, store them in Redux state and connect them to your react component.
 - [AsyncProps](https://github.com/ryanflorence/async-props) - Co-located data loading for React Router.